|Apple orchards bloom across the hills above the Kickapoo River Valley in Gays Mills, Wisconsin.|

 Door County, Wisconsin.

 Another lovely Great Lakes setting and the chance to meander by both cherry and apple orchards.
-Door County's six-week Festival of Blossoms runs through June 5th and includes several package deals.
+Door County's six-week Festival of Blossoms runs through early June and includes several package deals.
 It's a great time to visit before summer crowds hit.

 --Photos and text by Lisa Meyers McClintick